olebole/irafdoc/doc/tv.display.rst

   section).
   </p>
   <p>
-  Note that bad pixel masks in <tt>"pixel list"</tt> format are constrained to non-negative values.
+  Note that bad pixel masks in <span style="font-family: monospace;">"pixel list"</span> format are constrained to non-negative values.
 When an image is used instead of a pixel list the image is internally converted to a pixel list.
 Negative values are set to zero or good pixels and positive real values are truncated to